caltechlibrary/foliage/dev/one-page-docs/read-me-first-windows/read-me-first.md

 <img src="dev/one-page-docs/read-me-first-windows/keep-anyway.png">
 </p>

-It is only at this point, _finally_, that the browser will actually download the Foliage installer program to your computer.
+It is only at this point, _finally_, that the browser will actually download the Foliage MSI installer to your computer.